Who is still in the race to be the UK’s next prime minister?

 Age: 46.

 Bio Born in Oxford, her father was a maths professor and her mother was a nurse.
-Both left-wing voters, they and her family moved to Paisley, near Glasgow, when Truss was four.
-As a child she was brought up on ani-Thatcher demonstrations, while she was also a Liberal Democrat for a brief period in her youth.
+Both left-wing voters, they and her family moved to Paisley, near Glasgow, when she was four.
+As a child she was brought up on anti-Thatcher demonstrations, and she was a Liberal Democrat for a brief period in her youth.
 It was only later that she became interested in right-wing politics and the Conservative Party.
-She is married to husband Hugh, who she met at the 1997 Conservative Party conference and has two teenage daughters.
+She is married to husband Hugh, who she met at the 1997 party conference, and has two teenage daughters.

 Ministerial experience: Current Foreign Secretary.